Mohammad20012001/Energyai-/README.md

     - **Status**: **PRE-CONFIGURED**.
 The project uses the `GEMINI_API_KEY` that is automatically set up in the Firebase hosting environment. **No action is needed from you.**

 2.  **WeatherAPI.com**:
-    - **Purpose**: This service is essential for the "Live Simulation" tool to fetch real-time weather data.
+    - **Purpose**: This service is essential for the **Live Simulation** and **Financial Viability** tools to fetch real-time and historical weather data.
-    - **Status**: **CONFIGURED**.
-The API key you provided has been set in the `.env` file under the variable `WEATHER_API_KEY`. **No further action is needed from you.**

-In summary, **all required API keys are already configured**, and the project is ready to use with all its features.
+    - **Status**: **ACTION REQUIRED**.
+You need to obtain a free API key and add it to the project.
+    - **How to get it**:
+        1. Go to [www.weatherapi.com](https://www.weatherapi.com) and sign up for a free account.
+        2. Copy the API Key from your dashboard.
+        3. Paste the key into the `.env` file in this project, like this: `WEATHER_API_KEY=YOUR_API_KEY_HERE`.

+In summary, you only need to add the WeatherAPI.com key to make all features work.

 ## Getting Started

+1. Add your WeatherAPI.com key to the `.env` file.
-1. Navigate through the different tools using the sidebar.
+2. Navigate through the different tools using the sidebar.
-2. Start with the **AI Design Optimizer** for a high-level system design.
+3. Start with the **AI Design Optimizer** for a high-level system design.
+4. Use the **Financial Viability** calculator for detailed annual production and financial reports.
-3. Use the individual **Technical Calculators** for more specific calculations.
+5. Use the individual **Technical Calculators** for more specific calculations.
-4. Add results to the **Comprehensive Report** as you go.
+6. Add results to the **Comprehensive Report** as you go.
-5. Use the **Smart Assistant** for any questions you have along the way.
+7. Use the **Smart Assistant** for any questions you have along the way.